Identifying treatment effects on categorical outcomes in IV models

 \end{theorem} This identification does not rely on functional form assumptions (such as logit or probit) and does not require monotonicity.
 Instead, it builds on a structural restriction that the selection mechanism operates in a similar way across treatment states.
 The model also yields a testable implication:

 If this condition is violated, the baseline probability is no longer well-defined, allowing us to reject Assumption \ref{as}.
-Even in such cases, the framework remains informative about the treatment effect once the assumption is suitably relaxed, as discussed in the next section.
+Even in such cases, the framework can remain informative about the treatment effect once the assumption is suitably relaxed, as discussed in the next section.